openstack/ironic/doc/source/admin/inspection/hooks.rst

 ``physical-network``
     Populates the ``physical_network`` port field for
-    :doc:`/admin/multitenancy` based on the detected IP addresses.
+    :ref:`admin-networking` based on the detected IP addresses.
 The mapping is provided by the
     :oslo.config:option:`inspector.physical_network_cidr_map` option.